 But let’s get back to simple.
 The energy created by your metabolism fuels everything you do, from breathing to sleeping to circulating blood, managing hormone levels, etc. And what’s more?
 Your metabolism never stops.
 Ever.
 So yeah, your metabolism and metabolic health is pretty important.

 What is metabolic health?

 The mistake that many people make is assuming that a certain weight determines health.
 However, metabolic health is actually a group of 5 risk factors and is referred to as metabolic syndrome.
-Those 5 risk factors are: high blood pressure, high blood sugar levels, excess fat around the waist, and high triglyceride levels.
+Those 5 risk factors are: high blood pressure, high blood sugar levels, excess fat around the waist, low HDL cholesterol levels, and high triglyceride levels.
 If left untreated, these 5 risk factors can lead to heart disease, diabetes, and stroke.
 Unfortunately, about 1 in 3 adults in the United States have metabolic syndrome.
 Fortunately, metabolic syndrome is largely preventable.

 What does it mean to have a fast metabolism or a slow metabolism?